MagnaChain/MagnaChain-SDK/MagnaChainSDkForUnity/README.md

 # Download and install

-sers can download the MagnaChain SDK for Unity3D plug-in directly from the Unity3D resource store and import the project directly.
+Users can download the MagnaChain SDK for Unity3D plug-in directly from this repository and import the project directly.
 The directory is as follows:

 ![image](https://github.com/MagnaChain/MagnaChain-SDK/blob/master/MagnaChainSDkForUnity/image/folders.png?raw=true)